 Jesus yearned to be occupied with God’s affairs; he wanted to get on with the work he felt he had to do; his family could hardly hold him back.
 Yet, even with his advanced intelligence and understanding, he consented to wait.
 And for two decades he studied and worked in Nazareth, quietly growing up, and patiently getting ready for his future task.

 They were to await the descent of the Holy Spirit.
-They were not to go out just yet.
 Not until Pentecost, several days later, were they to begin their mission.
 It was then that they burst forth in an explosion of power given from on high.

 How to Wait